kristinemlarson/gnssrefl/README.md

 <code>gfortran --version</code>

 If you do not have gfortran, then you can use homebrew to install (<code>brew install gfortran</code>).
-If you

 *Environment Variables*